Specialty Diagnostic Centers

 The Specialty Diagnostic Centers (SDCs) are staffed with clinicians, primary-care physicians—including internists—and medical doctors representing most major specialties.
 The clinicians are used mostly for diagnosing and treating routine medical problems, though, as we shall soon see, not all routine problems are treated at the SDC.

-Internists are used primarily to refer patients to the appropriate specialty diagnostician after performing a preliminary examination and, perhaps, obtaining the results from one or more diagnostic tests.
+Internists are used primarily to refer patients with a non-routine medical problem to the appropriate specialty diagnostician after performing a preliminary examination and, perhaps, obtaining the results from one or more diagnostic tests.
 Internists will usually treat the more complicated routine problems that appear at the SDC.

 Specialty diagnosticians who have a contract with the TPA will perform most of their diagnostic work on patients referred to them by an internist at the SDC.
 Specialty diagnosticians may consult with other specialty diagnosticians to resolve a particularly difficult diagnosis.
 In other situations, one specialty diagnostician may refer the patient to another specialty diagnostician whose specialty is more appropriate for the patient's actual medical problem.

-The access will be er diagnosis and a list of the doctors who can treat her.
+The patient will gain access to the competitive treatment market after she receives her diagnosis, a formal treatment plan and is given a list of several doctors who can treat her.
 This list is published in the patient’s personalized copy of The Doctor Shopper, along with the prices, outcomes and other information about these doctors.
 The SDC thus becomes a gateway to the competitive marketplace for well-informed patients.

 Patient Flow Through the Specialty Diagnostic Center